11 credit card travel insurance benefits

 Many travel credit cards – and even some of the plain vanilla versions – come with insurance benefits that could help you on the road with everything from replacing a broken smartphone to getting medical care.

-Though common, travel insurance perks are "less talked about," and many cardholders may not even know what they have, says Danielle Fagre Arlowe, senior vice president with the American Financial Services Association.
+Though common, travel insurance perks are less-talked-bout, and many cardholders may not even know what they have, says Danielle Fagre Arlowe, senior vice president with the American Financial Services Association.
 Card issuers typically get their travel insurance through third-party companies.

 Insurance products change from year to year and over time, so if you want to use the benefits, you have to stay current.
 Start with the contract and information you first received with the card.
 Scan any announcement you receive on changes to card terms.